filippos1994/Gan_mri_aug/README.md

 - Visit https://ida.loni.usc.edu/login.jsp?project=ADNI&page=HOME# and click on SEARCH (you will have to sign up)
 - Click on Advanced Image Search (beta)
-- On the Search Options menu, select Original on the IMAGE TYPES sub-menu
+- On the Search Options menu, select Pre-processed on the IMAGE TYPES sub-menu
 - On the Search Criteria menu, select MRI on the IMAGE sub-menu.
 Then, on the IMAGING PROTOCOL sub-menu, select T1 on Weighting
 - CAUTION!
 Even though the experiments were performed on axial MRI data, do not select AXIAL on the Aquisition Plane, since most of the original data are volumetric .nii files)
 - To download the AD (Alzheimer's Disease) subjects, on the Search Options menu, select Subject on the Search Sections sub-menu, and on the Search Criteria menu, select AD on the subject sub-menu.
 The same holds for NC (Normal Control) subjects.